paulmanser/toaster_oven_cookbook/pizza_bagels.md

 this later!)

 5. Set toaster oven to 375 and bake for 10 minutes.
-If using fresh basil, pull out the bagels and put it on with about 1 minute left.
+If using fresh basil, pull out the bagels and put it on with about 1 minute left and throw them back in.
 Bagels should be crispy on the outside, soft on the inside, and the cheese should be *slightly* browned